 Students are encouraged to schedule an appointment to meet with your nursing faculty advisor every semester.
+Student must adhere to the program progression pre-requisite and co-requisite schedule for each semester, failure to comply may delay a student's progression in the program.
 It is the students' responsibility to review their program progression, register for the appropriate non-nursing and nursing courses, and complete all program requirements prior to the anticipated graduation date.

-Approved by Nursing Faculty 5/2018, Reviewed 5/2024
+Approved by Nursing Faculty 5/2018, Reviewed 5/2024, Revised 6/2025